starknet-edu/starknetbook/new-structure-proposals.md

       - Why Index? and What is an Indexer?
       - Indexing Starknet using events
       - Apibara
-   12. Best practices
+      - Checkpoint
+      - Cartridge indexer
-   13. Testing
+   12. Testing
       - How to use protostar to write cairo testcases using cairo
       - Using python to write testcases
-   14. Libraries
-   15. Learn by Example.
+   13. Learn by Example.
 Buy me a coffee
       - Protostar Project setup
       - Write cairo contracts
       - Build frontend using starknet-react